Jeffree Star: 5 Things To Know About The Makeup Artist Kim K Defended After Racist Comments

 4) He has many, many tattoos.
 Jeffree is something of an illustrated man!
 Some of his artwork includes American Psycho‘s Patrick Bateman (played by Christian Bale) on his torso, a Jesus Christ chest-piece (that looks a heck-of-a-lot like Kurt Cobain) and a menacing shark on his stomach!
 His love for the ink definitely explains his kinship with Kat Von D!
 However, their friendship went belly-up when she decided to part ways with Jeffree over his “negativity” in 2016.

-5) Jeffree is known for his sometimes, combative and racist comments.
-Roughly 12 years ago, Jeffree was known for his vicious posts.
+5) Jeffree is known for his sometimes combative and racist comments.
+Roughly 12 years ago, Jeffree often attacked others with vicious posts.
 He has since apologized but many are not so willing to forget his careless words.
 After Kim discovered what she was defending on Aug.
 14, she quickly shared another video explaining her naivete and apologizing for making light of Jeffree’s hurtful words.

 #KimKardashian apologizes for defending #JeffreeStar's racist past.
 She didn't know enough about the situation to tell fans to get over it. pic.twitter.com/T0lRAuNZ8E